GRISERA/grisera-framework/grisera_api/docs/time_series/resample_nearest_transformation.md

 Name: `resample_nearest`

-This transformation manipulates timestamp values and finds the nearest signal value for each new timestamp.
+This transformation manipulates timestamp values and finds the nearest Signal_Value for each new timestamp.

 ## Input parameters